pinellolab/pyrovelocity/README.md

 conda config --set channel_priority flexible
 ```

-After that, install *pyrovelocity* package in one mamba command line, this step takes about 6-8min depending on the network speed:
+After that, install the *pyrovelocity* package in one mamba command:

 ``` bash
 mamba create -n pyrovelocity_bioconda -c bioconda pyrovelocity
 ```
+This step takes about 6-8 minutes depending on the network speed.
+If you prefer to use conda environment configurations, see the `conda` subfolder.

-Last, test the installation by:
+Lastly, test the installation by:

 ``` bash
 conda activate pyrovelocity_bioconda